kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 A related challenge is that CPU cores include a data cache to store recently read or modified main memory values.
 Modified values may not be written back to main memory or re-read from memory immediately.
 Thus data changes, such as the state of a flag and turn variable in the above examples, may not be shared between two CPU codes.

 But there is happy ending.
 Fortunately, modern hardware addresses these issues using 'memory fences' (also known as memory barrier) CPU instructions to ensure that main memory and the CPUs' cache is in a reasonable and coherent state.
-Higher level synchronization primitives, such as `pthread_mutex_lock` are will call these CPU instructions as part of their implementation.
+Higher level synchronization primitives, such as `pthread_mutex_lock` will call these CPU instructions as part of their implementation.
 Thus, in practice, surrounding critical section with a mutex lock and unlock calls is sufficient to ignore these lower-level problems.

 Advanced Further reading: we suggest the following web post that discusses implementing Peterson's algorithm on an x86 process and the linux documentation on memory barriers.